ali-im-asaad/musicologist_the_preditcor/README.md

 # Music Valence Prediction Model

 ## Overview
-The Music Valence Prediction Model app is a Streamlit-based application designed to predict the valence of music based on various attributes.
-It allows users to upload a CSV file, select a target variable, and train a model to predict music valence.
+Al-Mutannabi: The Musicologist's Predictor is a Streamlit-based application designed to dynamically predict variables based on various attributes.
+It allows musicologists to upload Datasets as CSV/XLSX, dynamically and easily select a target variable, and select columns to exclude from predictors, then train a model to predict specific features tailored to the research use case.
 The app provides data descriptions, correlation heatmaps, and actual vs. predicted plots to analyze the predictions.

 ## Features
 - Upload CSV data for analysis.